Semi11ink/Scavenger_Hunt/README.md

 11. In the Jetson terminal in VS Code, use "cd" to move into the "code" folder (ex. "cd scavenger_app/code")
 12. Run this command in the Jetson terminal in VS Code: "docker build -t my-jetson-app ."
 (Yes, the period at the end is included.)
 13. Run this command: "docker run -it --runtime nvidia --network host -v $(pwd)/..:/app my-jetson-app"
-14. When the docker container opens, enter "python code/app-v3.py"
+14. When the docker container opens, enter "cd code"
+15. Enter "python3 app-v3.py"
-15. You should see lots of stuff come up in the terminal, but at the end you should see "Running on all addresses (0.0.0.0)", "Running on https://127.0.0.1:5000", "Running on https://(your jetson's ip address)", and "Press CTRL+C to quit"
+16. You should see lots of stuff come up in the terminal, but at the end you should see "Running on all addresses (0.0.0.0)", "Running on https://127.0.0.1:5000", "Running on https://(your jetson's ip address)", and "Press CTRL+C to quit"
-16. To play the game, go into your web browser and type in "https://jetson-ip:5000" (replace jetson-ip with your jetson's ip address)
+17. To play the game, go into your web browser and type in "https://jetson-ip:5000" (replace jetson-ip with your jetson's ip address)

-17. If you don't know how to find your jetson's ip address, follow these steps:
+18. If you don't know how to find your jetson's ip address, follow these steps:
-18. Open settings
+19. Open settings
-19. Click Network & internet
+20. Click Network & internet
-20. Click Mobile hotspot
+21. Click Mobile hotspot
-21. Your Jetson should be connected to your hotspot.
+22. Your Jetson should be connected to your hotspot.
 If it is, look at the bottom of the "Properties" Section and you should see the devices connected and their names
-22. Your Jetson's name should be something like nvidia-desktop if you didn't change it
+23. Your Jetson's name should be something like nvidia-desktop if you didn't change it
-23. The IP address of the jetson should be next to its name
+24. The IP address of the jetson should be next to its name